JuliaIO/LibSerialPort.jl/README.md

 to get a list of ports detected on your system.

 There is currently no documentation, but the examples/ and tests/ directories contain some examples.

+Note that on Windows, returning an OS-level port handle is not yet supported.